Paper size: Indian variants

 The Bureau of Indian Standards recommends the "ISO-A series" size of drawing sheet for engineering drawing works.
 The Bureau of Indian Standards specifies all the recommendations for engineering drawing sheets in its bulletin IS 10711: 2001.

 The Bureau extended the ISO-A series with a Special Elongated Sizes (Second Choice).
-These sizes are achieved by increasing the shorter dimensions of a sheet of the ISO A series to lengths that are multiples of the shorter dimensions of the chosen basic sheet.
-These sizes are used when a sheet of greater length is needed.
+These sizes are achieved by increasing the shorter dimensions of a sheet of the ISO A series to lengths that are multiples of the shorter dimensions of the chosen basic sheet; in effect, all of the Indian elongated sizes emulate having several regular-size sheets joined on their long edge.

 There is also a Exceptional Elongated Sizes (Third Choice).
 These sizes are obtained by increasing the shorter dimensions of a sheet of the ISO-A series to lengths that are multiples of the shorter dimensions of the chosen basic sheet.
 These sizes are used when a very large or extra elongated sheet is needed.